-As a project manager we are customer and vendor both.
-And we hear it from our seniors, elders and society that customer is god.
+As a project manager, we are customer and vendor both.
+And we hear it from our seniors, elders, and society that customer is a god.
 So, this Customer Vendor Superiority question comes in our mind.

-I was not much surprise after listening this answer because I have seen this kind of attitude of customer towards vendor in my typical corporate life too.
-But I was surprise at the arrogance of officers in our administrative services.
-They think power is in their hand therefore anything can be done.
-I was thinking from where is this superiority complex has come in our tradition that customer is god or customer is kind and vendor is nothing, they are greedy people, their arm can be twisted as we want because they want business!
+I was not much surprised after listening to this answer because I have seen this kind of attitude of the customer towards vendor in my typical corporate life too.
+But I was surprised at the arrogance of officers in our administrative services.
+They think power is in their hand, therefore, anything can be done.
+I was thinking from where is this superiority complex has come in our tradition that customer is god or customer is kind and a vendor is nothing, they are greedy people, their arm can be twisted as we want because they want business!

-Who is customer?
-One give money.
-Who is vendor?
+Who is a customer?
+One gives money.
+Who is a vendor?
 One who gives products or services.
 Both are giving something to each other.
-Both are giver.
+Both are the giver.
 They exchange their things after the negotiation.
-In the negotiation objective are two fold.
+In the negotiation, objectives are two folds.

-– Value of the product or services for which the customer pay should be equal to a price which customer is paying.
+– The value of the product or services for which the customer pay should be equal to a price which customer is paying.

-– Value of the money for which the vendor deliver should be equal to the cost of product + cost of sacrifice (profit) which vendor is delivering.
+– The value of the money for which the vendor deliver should be equal to the cost of product + cost of sacrifice (profit) which vendor is delivering.

 So, here is the revised definition of customer and vendor.
-One who has one thing (currency) to offer is customer and one who has many things (product or services) to offer in exchange of currency is vendor.
+One who has one thing (currency) to offer is a customer and one who has many things (product or services) to offer in exchange of currency is a vendor.
 How come customer is kind or superior or god?
-In India we avoid to use the word god but we prefer to use the word Devata, because for us god also has other meaning.
+In India, we avoid to use the word god but we prefer to use the word Devata because for us the term god also has other meanings.

-Devata is one sanskrit word and it comes from sanskrit root Dru.
+Devata is a Sanskrit word driven from Sanskrit root Dru.
 The meaning of this is to give.
-So giver is Devata.
+So a giver is a Devata.
 One who fulfills the desires by giving us the objects of our need is Devata.
 But keep in mind that Devata does not give to anybody without any reasons.
 We need to pray for it.
 So when human pray to the devata then devata fulfills the desire of human.
-Here human has only one thing to offer and that is respect, love, prayer, singing his glory or doing Yagya (different name or form of same thing).
+Here human has only one thing to offer and that is bhakti (respect, love, prayer, singing his glory or doing Yagya – different name or form of the same thing).
 But god has many objects of your desire to offer to you.
-By this logic human is customer and Devata is vendor.
+By this logic, a human is a customer, a giver of one thing, and Devata is vendor, a giver of many things.
 Who is superior?
 None!
-There is mutual dependency between customer and vendor.
-If we respect it and customer knows that I am a human and my vendor is my Devata then many of the problem will be solved automatically.
+There is a mutual dependency between customer and vendor.
+If we respect this human-devta relationship and the customer knows that I am a human and my vendor is my Devata then many of the problems will be solved automatically.

-Why I think many problems will be solved?
-I do not have any research results with me but my belief says that even after many prayers all human desires are not fulfilled by Devatas there and there is less dissatisfaction among human and devata relationship.
-But in customer – vendor relationship there is huge dissatisfaction, doubt and mistrust on each other.
-So I feel if we change the attitude and work in good faith with this attitude of mutual respect then project success rate can be influenced significantly with lots of positive energy in project environment.
+Why do I think many problems will be solved?
+I do not have any research results with me but my belief says that even after many prayers all human desires are not fulfilled by Devatas but there is less dissatisfaction among human and devata relationship.
+But in customer – vendor relationship there is huge dissatisfaction, doubt, and mistrust on each other.
+So I feel if we change the attitude and work in good faith with this attitude of mutual respect then project success rate can be influenced significantly with lots of positive energy in a project environment.

-Like many vendors there are many kind of Devatas who offer various kind of things to us on our prayer.
-But this human-devata relation survive only on Sruddha (closest English word is faith) and mutual respect.
-Similar customer-vendor relationship survive only on this Sruddha & mutual respect.
+Like many vendors, there are many kinds of Devatas who offer various kind of things to us on our prayer.
+But this human-devata relation survives only on Shraddha (closest English word is faith) and mutual respect.
+Similar customer-vendor relationship survives only on this Shraddha & mutual respect.